2022 Event Dates

 Precision Rimfire competitions are designed to provide a safe, FUN, accessible, yet challenging precision rimfire match for both novice and experienced level shooters with varying types of rimfire rifles.
 Whether you are new to shooting, or have become a seasoned pro, Precision Rimfire matches will be an entertaining experience for you, your family members, and friends.

-We have 2 kinds of Precision Rimfire matches on the schedule in 2019 - our regular matches with target racks of knockdown steel targets at 50, 100, and 150 yards, as well as 22 Challenge matches with a variety of target types at any range from 50 to 150 yards.
-A lot of the information is the same for both kinds of matches.
+We have three kinds of Precision Rimfire matches on the schedule in 2021 - our regular matches with target racks of knockdown steel targets at 50, 100, and 150 yards, 22 Challenge matches with a variety of target types at any range from 50 to 150 yards.

 Required Equipment: Hearing protection, eye protection.